peytoncordero/DRI25/command-line.md

 ```console
 $ echo "This is my cheat sheet"  > cheat-sheet.txt
 ```
 In this case, the computer will create a new file while including the content.
-Now, for our learning objective, let’s check the file is there with the command
+Now, for our learning objective, let's check the file is there with the command

 ```console
 $ ls